autocaster/autocaster/README.md

 And also for better viewing experience:

 View -> Options -> Playback -> Fullscreen -> Launch files in fullscreen

+### 3) Add/edit channels according to your needs and launch the script

+You may want to open it by right clicking on the script file and selecting 'Edit with IDLE' than edit it and launch using F5 keyboard button.

 <!--
 **autocaster/autocaster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.